Plumsail/forms-docs/SharePoint/how-to/flow-edit-display.rst

 .. |pic6ed| image:: ../images/how-to/flow-edit-display/flow-edit-display-6-edit.png
    :alt: Edit Form

-I've also added Start Flow button, but we'll populate the *OnClick* code afterwards.
+I've also added Start Flow button, but we'll populate the *Click* code afterwards.

 Next, you need to create a new Form Set for waiting.
 Don't need to select any groups or priority, just give it a name: